 Under the terms of the credit facility, one or more standby letters of credit, up to a maximum aggregate outstanding balance of \$30.0 million, may be issued on behalf of the Company by the lenders holding the credit facility.
 The Company will incur a fee of 0.125% of the value of each standby letter of credit that is issued on its behalf.
 Any outstanding standby letters of credit would reduce the available borrowings on the credit facility by a corresponding amount.
 No standby letters of credit were outstanding at December 31, 2011.
 The Company also may borrow up to a maximum aggregate outstanding balance of \$40.0 million of swingline loans.
-Any outstanding swingline loans would reduce the available borrowings on the credit facility by a corresponding amount.
-No swingline loans were outstanding at December 31, 2011.
+Any outstanding swingline loans were outstanding at December 31, 2011.